What is Yield?

 - Interest payments from a bond

 Some websites may calculate the percent yield based on the dividends paid over the last twelve months (TTM – Trailing Twelve Months).
-Here TradeKing calculates the dividend yield by assuming the most recent quarterly dividend ($0.26 per share) continues for the next year. $0.26 x 4 = $1.04
+Here, we are looking at TradeKing, which calculates this by assuming the most recent quarterly dividend ($0.26 per share) continues for the next year. $0.26 x 4 = $1.04

-The equation to calculate the yield of a stock is:
+The equation to calculate the annual dividend yield of a stock is:

 Plugging in Intel’s dividend and stock price to determine Intel’s yield:

-(TradeKing is showing 3.07% yield because the most recent share price is not used in the calculation.
-TradeKing is using $33.87 for the stock price, which is where Intel was a day ago)
+(TradeKing is showing 3.07% because the most recent share price is not used in the calculation.
+TradeKing is using $33.87 for the stock price, which is where Intel’s shares were a day ago)

 What does this 3.07% yield mean?
-Every year you are invested in Intel stock, you will receive 3.07% of your initial investment in the form of dividends paid to your account.
-Per $1,000 initially invested you will receive about $30.70 per year if dividends continue to be paid as they are now.
+Every year you are invested in Intel stock, you will receive 3.07% of your initial investment in the form of dividends paid back to your account.
+For each $1,000 initially invested you will receive about $30.70 per year if dividends continue to be paid as they are now.

 Notice that if Intel’s stock price rises, its yield will drop.
 Investors will still receive the same $1.04 per share dividend, but the dividend will be a smaller percentage of their original investment.